-- Learn how to apply architectural concepts relating to WebSphere Application Server. - Analyze and perform configure messaging with the service integration bus. - Understand about the management features which can be applied to various applications. - Describe about the various WebSphere batch features and how to apply in applications. - Use WebSphere administrative tools to configure and manage enterprise applications.
+- Cognize the basic features and standards in WebSphere Application. - Learn how to apply architectural concepts relating to WebSphere Application Server. - Analyze and perform configure messaging with the service integration bus.
+Understand about the management features which can be applied to various applications. - Describe about the various WebSphere batch features and how to apply in applications. - Use WebSphere administrative tools to configure and manage enterprise applications.

-MODULE I APPLICATION ARCHITECTURE
+MODULE I APPLICATION ARCHITECTURE 08

-Application Architecture- Architects and Architecture - Application Architecture and Engineering - WebSphere and IBM - IBM WebSphere Application Server - Building Blocks of Application Architecture - Layers Versus Tiers - Deployment Patterns for a Layered Architecture- Layers Versus Modules- A View Perspective on Architecture - Organizational Standards and Conventions.
+Application Architecture- Architects and Architecture - Application Architecture and Engineering - WebSphere and IBM - IBM WebSphere Application Server - Building Blocks of Application Architecture - Layers Versus Tiers - Deployment Patterns for a Layered Architecture- Layers Versus Modules- A View Perspective on Architecture - Organizational Standards and Conventions .

-MODULE II MIDDLE TIERS AND PRESENTATION 07 FRAMEWORKS
+MODULE II MIDDLE TIERS AND PRESENTATION 07